Cash Advance Apps

 By Editorial Team

 MoneyLion is a legit cash advance app.
-Founded in 2013, the company has been operating for over 10 years and claims to have served over 18 million users since its launch.
-While MoneyLion is legit, it's important to be aware that they have faced legal actions in recent years.
-In November 2023, they settled with the Colorado Attorney General after an investigation found they collected illegal membership fees tied to loans, agreeing to return $271,000 to consumers and pay $75,000 to the Attorney General’s office.
-Additionally, in September 2022, the CFPB sued MoneyLion for alleged violations of the Military Lending Act, and as of May 2025, the BBB has given them a C- rating due to government actions and unresolved complaints.
+Founded in 2013, it aims to help Americans who might not have access to traditional banking by offering low-cost or free financial services without credit checks.
+While MoneyLion is a legitimate company, it's important to note that in November 2023, the Colorado Attorney General announced a settlement with them after an investigation found they collected illegal membership fees from Colorado consumers tied to loans.
+MoneyLion agreed to return $271,000 to affected consumers and pay $75,000 for restitution and consumer protection efforts.
+Additionally, in September 2022, the Consumer Financial Protection Bureau (CFPB) sued MoneyLion for alleged violations of the Military Lending Act, but the lawsuit has been paused pending a Supreme Court ruling on the CFPB's funding structure.

 Read more